Radiophobia: Radiophobia and health effects

 The term "radiophobia" is also sometimes used in the arguments against proponents of the conservative LNT concept (Linear no-threshold response model for ionizing radiation) of radiation security proposed by the U.S. National Council on Radiation Protection and Measurements (NCRP) in 1949.
 The "no-threshold" position effectively assumes, from data extrapolated from the atomic bombings on Hiroshima and Nagasaki, that even negligible doses of radiation increase one's risk of cancer linearly as the exposure increases from a value of 0 up to high dose rates.
 The LNT model therefore suggests that radiation exposure from naturally occurring background radiation may be harmful.
 There is no biological evidence and weak statistical evidence that doses below 100 mSv have any biological effect.

-After the Fukushima disaster, the German news magazine Der Spiegel reported that Japanese residents were suffering from radiophobia.
+After the Fukushima accident, the German news magazine Der Spiegel reported that Japanese residents were suffering from radiophobia.
 British medical scientist Geraldine Thomas has also attributed suffering of the Japanese to radiophobia in interviews and formal presentations.
 Four years after the event The New York Times reported that ″about 1,600 people died from the stress of the evacuation″.
 The forced evacuation of 154,000 people ″was not justified by the relatively moderate radiation levels″, but was ordered because ″the government basically panicked″.
+Later analysis has found that the evacuations that took place during the early phases of the accident resulted in 2259 premature deaths, with studies suggesting that the danger of the rapid evacuation was higher than the risk posed by radiation.

 At the same time as part of the public fears radiation, some commercial products are also promoted on the basis of their radioactive content, such as "negative ion" bracelets or radon spas.